The No Endmarker Theorem for One-Way Probabilistic Pushdown Automata: Preparatory Machine Modifications

 \section{Preparatory Machine Modifications}

-A key to our proof of Proposition \ref{deleting-endmarker} is the step to normalize the wild behaviors of endmarker 1ppda's without compromising their error probability.
+The rest of this paper is dedicated to proving Proposition \ref{deleting-endmarker}.
+A key to our proof of this proposition is the step to ``normalize'' the wild behaviors of endmarker 1ppda's without compromising their error probability.
 This preparatory step is quite crucial and it will help us prove the proposition significantly more easily in Section \ref{sec:deleting-endmarker}.
-In the nondeterministic model, it is always possible to eliminate all $\lambda$-moves of 1npda's and limit the set $Q$ of inner states to $Q_{simple}=\{q_0,q,q_{acc}\}$ (this is a byproduct of translating a context-free grammar in Greibach Normal Form to a corresponding 1npda).
-For 1ppda's, however, we can neither eliminate $\lambda$-moves nor limit $Q$ to $Q_{simple}$.
+In the nondeterministic model, it is always possible to eliminate all $\lambda$-moves of 1npda's and restrict the set $Q$ of inner states on $Q_{simple}=\{q_0,q,q_{acc}\}$ (this is a byproduct of translating a context-free grammar in Greibach Normal Form to a corresponding 1npda).
+For 1ppda's, however, we can neither eliminate $\lambda$-moves nor restrict $Q$ on $Q_{simple}$.
 Moreover, we cannot control the number of consecutive $\lambda$-moves.
-Despite all those difficulties, we can still curtail certain behaviors of 1ppda's to control the execution of push and pop operations during their computations.
-Such a push-pop-controlled form is called ``ideal shape.''
+Despite all these difficulties, nevertheless, we can still curtail certain behaviors of 1ppda's to control the execution of push and pop operations during their computations.
+Such a push-pop-controlled form is succinctly called ``ideal shape.''

-For to 1npda's and 1dpda's, there are a few precursors in this direction: Hopcroft and Ullman \cite[Chapter 10]{HU79} and Pighizzini and Pisoni \cite[Section 5]{PP15}.
+For 1npda's and 1dpda's, there are a few precursors in this direction: Hopcroft and Ullman \cite[Chapter 10]{HU79} and Pighizzini and Pisoni \cite[Section 5]{PP15}.
 We intend to utilize the basic ideas of them and further expand the ideas to prove that all 1ppda's can be transformed into their ideal-shape form.